 Are there housing options for me if I don’t want to stay in foster care?

 Yes.
 There are transitional housing options for young adults 18-24 years old who have been in foster care.
-You would apply through your ILP coordinator or call the housing providers listed on ilponline.org directly.
+You apply through your ILP coordinator or by calling the housing providers listed on ilponline.org directly.